Garden Apprentice Program

 Applicants with special needs are given equal consideration.
 We review each individual’s application on a case-by-case basis and, for applicants who may need significant support in order to participate fully in the program, may follow up with the applicant and his or her family to ensure a good fit.
 Please contact us if you have questions or would like to discuss a particular student’s application.

 20. Do I have to send in all my application materials together, or can they be submitted separately?

 No, you do not have to submit all your application materials at the same time.
 You can complete your application online, mail it in, or drop it off, and then ask your references to complete their forms online or mail them directly to the GAP coordinators:

 Brooklyn Botanic Garden

 Brooklyn, NY 11225

-Make sure your references know that all application materials are due by November 30, 2016!
-That means that the forms must be received by GAP by November 30, not postmarked by November 30.
+Make sure your references know that all application materials are due by midnight, December 9, 2022!
+That means that forms submitted by mail must be received by GAP by December 9, not postmarked by December 9.
 We recommend speaking with your references well in advance of the deadline.
 We do not accept faxes.

 GAP accepts 12 to 14 apprentices per tier.
 In the past, we have received about three times that number of applications.
 Therefore, acceptance into the program is competitive but not impossible!
 Good luck!

 More questions?
 Contact the GAP coordinators at 718-623-7252, 718-623-7328, or [email protected].

 Applications for the 2023 program open October 10, 2022.
 Please check back!